 Even though airmail cut the time for mail to cross the country from a matter of weeks to a mere 34 hours, there were still obstacles to be dealt with.
-One of the biggest issues was that things like GPS and Radar hadn’t been invented yet.
-Pilots were forced to try to stay on course by using landmarks, which couldn’t be seen if it was dark or the weather was very bad.
+One of the biggest issues was that things like GPS and radar hadn’t been invented or weren’t widely used yet.
+Pilots were forced to try to stay on course by using landmarks.
+Unfortunately, those couldn’t be seen if it was dark or the weather was very bad.

-To help solve the problem, in 1923 Congress gave their approval to putting a 2,629 mile long line of huge, yellow-painted concrete arrows across the nation, going from New York to San Francisco.
-The giant arrows were placed at 10-mile intervals, and each one had a tower built next to it that was over 50 feet tall and would flash a beacon in a unique code, making it easier to spot and letting pilots know exactly where they were.
+To help solve the problem, in 1923 Congress gave the approval to put a long line of huge, yellow concrete arrows across the nation, all along the 2,629 miles from New York to San Francisco.
+The giant arrows were placed at 10-mile intervals.
+Each one had a gas-powered light tower built next to it that was over 50 feet tall and would flash a beacon in a unique code, making it easier to spot and letting pilots know exactly where they were.

 Three years after Congress commissioned the Transcontinental Airmail System project, the post office turned it over to the Department of Commerce, who would end up decommissioning the beacons some years later when advances in radar and radio systems rendered the arrows obsolete.
 Many of the towers were dismantled in the 1940s so the steel they were made from could be repurposed for the war effort, and the arrows themselves were pretty much left as they were.

 The beacon arrows haven’t been entirely forgotten, though.